Praqma/helmsman/docs/how_to/manipulate_apps.md

 # upgrade releases

-Everytime you run Helmsman, (unless the release is [protected or deployed in a protected namespace](protect_namespaces_and_releases.md)) it will upgrade existing deployed releases to the version you specified in the desired state file.
+Every time you run Helmsman, (unless the release is [protected or deployed in a protected namespace](protect_namespaces_and_releases.md)) it will upgrade existing deployed releases to the version you specified in the desired state file.
 It also applies the `values.yaml` file you specify with each install/upgrade.
 This means that when you don't change anything for a specific release, Helmsman would upgrade with the `values.yaml` file you provide (just in case it is a new file or you changed something there.)

 If you change the chart, the existing release will be deleted and a new one with the same name will be created using the new chart.